morkeleb/clay/README.md

 * generate handlebar template
 * run a command

-They all use jsonpath to filter out what part of the model that is interesting for a particular step.
+Steps use jsonpath to filter out what part of the model that is interesting for a particular step.

+### Formatters

+To ensure the generated files are as pretty as possible, Clay has support for external formatters.

+Formatters are used to format the output before it is written to disk.
+For example it could be to ensure propper indentation before writing the file.
+Formatters are installed globally and the generator will require the specified formatter.

 Example:
 ```
 {
   "partials":[],
+  "formatters:["clay-generator-formatter-prettier"],
   "steps":[
     {
       "runCommand": "yo newservice"